-The Complaints Policy will be available on the Council's website at Homepage -

-Warwickshire County Council and can be made available in other accessible formats if requested.
+The Complaints policy will be available on the Council's website and can be made available in other accessible formats if requested.

 Complaint handling

 How we deal with your complaints

 Every complaint is different, and we want to make sure that we investigate your complaint appropriately and proportionately given the Council's resources.
 We also want to be transparent about the process we will follow.